 What is involved?

 All umpires attain a 70% pass mark and keep the Netball Australia Rules of Netball online exam current.
 Please send the junior or senior umpire convenor copy of the certificate.
-This course is free and runs through the rules.
-I would suggest having the rule book open on another tab to refer to.
+We suggest having the rule book open on another tab to refer to.
 The exam is timed but you can attempt it as many times as you need to.
-Once passed, Brett will give new umpires a whistle!
-It is strongly recommended to attend the NSNA Junior Red Robin Umpire Session tentatively scheduled for 22 and 23 March 2019 at the NSNA courts.
 The Rules of Netball Certificate is valid for 4 years and must be re-sat when expired.

 On Game Day: